Pilot (Designated Survivor): Synopsis

 Upon arrival at the White House, Kirkman (dressed in jeans and a hoodie) is sworn in by a DC appellate judge.
 He is then escorted by Richmond’s Deputy Chief of Staff Aaron Shore to the Presidential Emergency Operations Center, which is abuzz with chaos in the aftermath of the bombing.
 The most senior military officer in the room, General Harris Cochrane, demands that the US immediately move onto a war footing.
 Overwhelmed, Kirkman goes to the bathroom to vomit.
 In the next cubicle, speech writer Seth Wright offers sympathy and, not realizing who it is, expresses doubt in Kirkman due to his lack of political experience and seniority (as his position would normally put him twelfth in the line of succession).
 When he emerges, Kirkman brushes aside his embarrassment and asks Seth to write him a speech.

 Meanwhile, after some difficulty locating the President’s son Leo, both of the President’s children arrive at the White House, as does his Chief of Staff Emily Rhodes.
 President Kirkman is informed that the Iranian Navy is moving several destroyers to the Strait of Hormuz, a major provocation.
-General Harris suggests a swift show of force, but Kirkman decides instead to call a meeting with the Iranian Ambassador, and orders Harris to scramble bombers.
+General Cochrane suggests a swift show of force, but Kirkman decides instead to call a meeting with the Iranian Ambassador, and orders Cochrane to scramble bombers.
 At the meeting, Kirkman (dressed in a borrowed suit) – in a surprising display of strength – warns the Ambassador that he is willing to authorize an attack on Tehran if the destroyers are not pulled back.
-Kirkman then delivers Seth’s speech to the nation, while Aaron and Harris discuss whether he should be removed.
+Kirkman then delivers Seth’s speech to the nation, while Shore and Cochrane discuss whether he should be removed.

 Elsewhere in DC, FBI agent Hannah Wells attempts to phone Senator Scott Wheeler, her lover who was present at the State of the Union, but receives no answer.
 She is then called away by her boss to join the investigation into the bombing.
 Instead of going back to HQ, she goes to the bomb site, and convinces Deputy Director Jason Atwood to let her join in.
 After another unsuccessful attempt at trying to reach Scott, a bomb is located amongst the rubble, which turns out not to be active.
 Upon investigating the bomb, it is discovered to be a Soviet anti-tank mine most commonly used by jihadist terror groups.
 However, Hannah expresses doubt that this is the case, because there was no chatter from any such groups.
 This could additionally suggest that the group who bombed the Capitol has not yet finished.